saishagoel27/Test2ImageWebApp/README.md

 # 🖼️ Text-to-Image Web App (Stable Diffusion + Gradio)

 A web application for generating high-quality images from text descriptions using **Stable Diffusion** models.
-Built with **Gradio** for an intuitive web interface and optimised to run efficiently on **CPU-only systems**—no expensive GPUs required!
+Built with **Gradio** for an intuitive web interface and optimised to run efficiently on **CPU-only systems**, no expensive GPUs required!

 ---